The wall most no-code automation teams hit eventually

 What is the right architecture for handling documents in a no-code workflow?

 The approach that works is to pull the document processing step out of the no-code platform and route it through a purpose-built document platform.
 The no-code tool handles triggers and downstream routing.
-The document platform handles classification, extraction, exception review, and audit logging.
+The document platform handles classification, extraction, analysis, exception review, and audit logging, and can run your credit policy on the result.
 The two connect via API or webhook.

 How do I know when I have hit the no-code document wall?